meghana-paramesh/meghana-paramesh/README.md

 # 💫 About Me:
-I am a Software Engineer with 6 years of experience🔭<br>I am currently looking for Senior Software Engineer roles
+With a cumulative experience of 7 years as a Senior Software Engineer, I have adeptly contributed to the design and development of several large scale applications distinguished for their exceptional scalability, availability and reliability.

 ## 🌐 Socials: